hyndex/Hyndex-Learning/README.md

 # Remember
   - Quiz question will be acccessible throuvh only nested serialization of Lession ...
   - Enable token auth
+  - need to make external queryset to be accessible by all

 # Task Done
   - Institute account create